 Key Takeaways

-💰 Operating cash flow reached $15.49 billion over the last twelve months, with $14.32 billion in free cash flow—providing ample liquidity to fund dividends, buybacks, and innovation.
+💰 Operating cash flow reached $17.65 billion over the last twelve months, with $16.27 billion in free cash flow, giving Mastercard exceptional flexibility to fund dividends, share repurchases, and continued investment in digital payments infrastructure.

 Mastercard has quietly built one of the most consistent and profitable business models in the financial world, driven by global transaction volumes and a growing suite of value-added services.
-With a presence in over 210 countries, the company benefits from the continued shift to digital payments, while maintaining industry-leading margins and a healthy balance sheet.
-Its revenue recently climbed 17% year-over-year, fueled by cross-border volume growth and strong consumer spending.
+With a presence in over 210 countries, the company benefits from the continued shift to digital payments while maintaining industry-leading margins and a healthy balance sheet.
+Revenue has now crossed $32.79 billion on a trailing basis, reflecting the compounding power of a network that processes trillions of dollars in transactions annually.

 Supported by a management team focused on innovation and disciplined capital allocation, Mastercard continues to deliver steady dividend growth alongside robust share repurchases.
-The stock trades near all-time highs, reflecting investor confidence and the company’s ability to navigate regulation, competition, and global macro pressures while maintaining long-term momentum.
+The stock currently sits near the lower end of its 52-week range, which spans from $465.59 to $601.77, presenting a more attractive entry point than investors have seen in some time.
+The company’s ability to navigate regulation, competition, and global macro pressures while sustaining long-term momentum remains a key reason for its enduring appeal among quality-focused investors.

 Recent Events